Vishal-Raj-1997/Python-tutedude/README.md

 Finally, it prints a greeting message saying “Hello, [Full Name]!
 Welcome to the Python program.”
 This program takes the user’s name and gives a personalized welcome message.

+#######***Assignment - 02***######
+.......Task - 01.......

+It asks the user to enter a number and stores it in num.

+Using the modulus operator %, it checks the remainder when the number is divided by 2.

+If the remainder is 0, the number is even.

+Otherwise, the number is odd.

+It displays the result accordingly (Even Number or Odd Number).
+This program takes an integer input and tells whether it is an Even or Odd number.

+........Task - 02...........

+A variable sum is initialized with 0.

+A for loop runs through all integers from 1 to 50 (inclusive).

+In each iteration, the current number i is added to sum.

+After the loop ends, the program prints the total sum of all numbers from 1 to 50.